Utilities Advisory Commission

 Phil is expert across a range of energy markets including building energy systems, renewables, energy storage, and electric utility / grid-scale energy systems.

 Phil’s professional experience includes VP-level marketing and sales leadership roles with revenue and P/L responsibility; Director-level management consulting on technological innovation, business strategy and energy; and a stint as a Research Fellow with Project Drawdown.
-Phil holds a PhD in physics and MBA in marketing.
+Phil holds a PhD in physics and an MBA in marketing.
 He is an avid road biker.

 PHILLIPS, Robert